khulnasoft/khulnasoft/doc/dev/security/csrf_security_model.md

 ## API endpoints

-### All mutable and privileged actions go through Sourcegraph's API endpoints
+### All mutable and privileged actions go through Khulnasoft's API endpoints

-All mutable and privileged actions go through Sourcegraph's `/.api` endpoints:
+All mutable and privileged actions go through Khulnasoft's `/.api` endpoints:

 * Want to view potentially privileged search results?
 That is through our GraphQL `/.api/graphql` endpoint or (future) `/.api` search streaming endpoint.
 * Want to create, delete, or modify anything?
 That is through our `/.api` endpoints.

-The only mutable, privileged actions that do not go through Sourcegraph's `/.api` endpoints are the aforementioned "[Exclusion: username/password manipulation (sign in, password reset, etc.)](#exclusion-usernamepassword-manipulation-sign-in-password-reset-etc)" routes above.
+The only mutable, privileged actions that do not go through Khulnasoft's `/.api` endpoints are the aforementioned "[Exclusion: username/password manipulation (sign in, password reset, etc.)](#exclusion-usernamepassword-manipulation-sign-in-password-reset-etc)" routes above.

 ### Authentication in API endpoints

-Sourcegraph's API endpoints offer multiple forms of authentication for different use-cases:
+Khulnasoft's API endpoints offer multiple forms of authentication for different use-cases:

 1. Session cookies, via the [`session.CookieMiddlewareWithCSRFSafety`](https://sourcegraph.com/search?q=context:global+repo:%5Egithub%5C.com/sourcegraph/sourcegraph%24%40aefef0d+CookieMiddlewareWithCSRFSafety%28&patternType=literal) middleware.
 This allows session cookie authentication iff one of the following is true:
    1. The request originates from a trusted origin (same origin, browser extension, or an origin in the site config `corsOrigin` allow list.)